kleinay/QASem/README.md

 ### Features

+**GPU**
+Use `device=d` in initialization to put models and tensors on a GPU device, where `d` is the CUDA device ID.
+We currently do not support parallelization on multiple GPUs.
+Defaults to `device=-1`, i.e. CPU.

 **Annotation layers:**
 By default, the pipeline would parse all layers.
 To specify a subset of desired layers, e.g. QASRL and QADiscourse alone, use `annotation_layers=('qasrl', 'qadiscourse')` in initialization.